Keto Diet Plan for Beginners

 Alcoholic products and sweet drinks

 Alcoholic drinks are bad, and most of them contain carbohydrates.
-Avoid foods such as sweet wine, beer, and cocktails.
+Avoid Foods such as wine, beer, and cocktails

 Keto diet side effects

 A ketogenic diet is not for everyone.
 It can be safe for healthy people.
 The diet sometimes causes side effects as the body adapts.
 The condition is often termed as keto flu and usually occurs for a few days.
-It is often characterized by increased hunger, nausea, sleep-related disorders, digestion problems, the decline in exercise performance and mental function.
-Most of these side effects can be minimized by strictly eating a low-carb diet during the first few weeks.
+Increased hunger, nausea, sleep-related disorders, digestion problems, the decline in exercise performance and mental function.
+By eating a low-carb diet can minimize most side effects